 Culture & Travel17 November 2020

-Once upon a time, Galata was the favorite spot of bankers.
-There is still a street called “Bankalar Caddesi” (Banks Street) in Galata.
-SALT Galata is located in the middle of İş Bankası - Galata branch and Central Bank - İstanbul branch.
+Salt Galata was once the place of bankers.
+There is even a street called "Banks Street" in Galata.
+Salt Galata, on the other hand, is located right in the middle of Isbank's Galata Branch and Central Bank's Istanbul Branch.